mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.9.2
+Bugfix: Attempted fix for items in PLS not being loaded

 #### v2.9.1
 Bugfix: Fix issue where some items were not available in network (Failed to load X from logistics stations)